Developmental Dysplasia of the Hip

 Developmental dysplasia of the hip (DDH) is a condition characterized by varying degrees of hip instability in a developing hip joint (Figure 1).
 The condition has a wide spectrum of severity ranging from a mildly shallow hip socket (acetabulum) to a completely dislocated hip (Figure 2).
 DDH is often idiopathic but hip dislocations may also be caused by an underlying congenital disorder.

 Structure and Function

-The hip joint is a ball and socket: The femoral head (the ball) fits into the acetabulum (the socket).
+The hip joint is a ball and socket joint: The femoral head (the ball) fits into the acetabulum (the socket).
 The joint is further stabilized by the surrounding joint capsule and ligaments.

 In the first few months of life, infants are screened using the Ortolani and Barlow tests.

-The Ortolani tests reduces a dislocated hip whereas the Barlow test attempts to dislocate an unstable hip.
+The Ortolani test reduces a dislocated hip, whereas the Barlow test attempts to dislocate an unstable hip.
 Both tests are performed on a supine infant.

 The Ortolani test (Figure 3) is performed by an examiner flexing the infant’s hips and knees and applying pressure on the greater trochanters while abducting the infant's legs.
 The test is positive if a 'clunk' can be heard or felt as the femoral head is relocated into the acetabulum.

-For the Barlow test (Figure 4), the examiner applies posterior pressure to the adducted leg, in an attempt to subluxate or dislocate the femoral head from the acetabulum.
-If the hip can come out of joint, a "clunk" may be felt as it comes out.
+For the Barlow test (Figure 4), the examiner applies posterior pressure to the adducted leg in an attempt to subluxate or dislocate the femoral head from the acetabulum.
+If the femoral head can come out of the joint, a "clunk" may be felt as it comes out.

-By three to four months of age, soft tissues tighten and the Barlow and Ortolani maneuvers becomes less useful.
+By three to four months of age, soft tissues tighten and the Barlow and Ortolani maneuvers become less useful.